 Total Aggregate Contract Value 8 How many quotes are required?
 How should SBC approach the market?
 Who leads the procurement?
 Should the Contract be formally advertised?
 What type of Contract is required?
 Governance Process Who must approve contract award?
-This is in line with the Governance Scheme of Delegation 9 Capital Monitoring Board Approval required for all capital projects that fall within this value band.
+This is in line with the Governance Scheme of Delegation 9 Legal and Finance) before submission to the Executive Director Capital Monitoring Board Approval required for all capital projects that fall within this value band.